19 min read

 Lincoln’s temper, always quick to rise when sensing trickery among his own generals, took on a firmer tone.

 “General Lee.
 Do you apprehend what lies out of sight behind those few observers arrayed on the ridge behind me?
-I refer to the men and machinery of war hidden from view below the military crest.
+I refer to the men and machinery of war hidden from view below that military crest.
 Certainly your mounted scouts have appraised you of what awaits your army there.”

 “Why I believe they have, sir.
 A Pharaoh’s legions.
 Tents and tethered horses to eternity.”